AVEVA/CONNECT-data-services-developer-docs/Documentation/Identity/Identity_IdentityProvider.md

 Property | Type | Descriptions
  --- | --- | ---
-Id | Guid | Id of an identity provider
+Id | string | Id of an identity provider
 DisplayName | string | Identity provider display name to use Scheme | string | Specifies the name of the cookie handler that will temporarily store the outcome of the external authentication.
 UserIdClaimType | string | Type of claim